Horbenkodev/hugo-blog/content/posts/educational-portal-development/index.md

 ---
-title: How to Build an Online Education Portal?
+ceoTitle: How to Build an Online Education Portal?
+title: "Education Portal Development: Essential Steps"
+breadcrumbs: Education Portal Development
+slug: educational-portal-development
+draft: false
-publishDate: '2024-05-01T00:00:00Z'
+publishDate: 2024-05-01T00:00:00Z
-authors: []
+image: online_learning_portal.jpg
+og_image: online_learning_portal_socials.jpg
 description: With an idea to build an e-learning platform, care to find a good education portal development company and carefully plan your steps.
 Our article is your guide on this journey.
-image: online_learning_portal.jpg
-og_image: online_learning_portal_socials.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - business
 industries:
   - elearning
-categories: []
+questionary:
+  - question: How much does it cost to build an e-learning portal?
+    answer: Cost always depends on many factors and one of the most important of them is the complexity of your project.
+If you are planning to launch a solution only with a set of basic features, such services will cost around
+      $25K-$50K.
+In those cases, when it is required to develop advanced functionality (like AI-powered recommendations or chatbots), the cost may go up to $100K or higher.
+At Anadea, we provide project cost estimates for free — just leave us a request for proposal.
+  - question: What can explain the popularity of eLearning portals?
+    answer: Such solutions can greatly enhance learning experiences.
+Students can move through the educational journey at their own pace and focus on those topics that are the most challenging or important for them.
+Students can interact with learning materials at any time of the day from any location.
+      Moreover, very often these portals provide tools for checking knowledge, which helps teachers to better track the progress of their students.
+As a result, thanks to modern technologies, the learning process becomes more efficient and personalized.
 ---
 Online learning keeps gaining popularity.
 While in some cases digital solutions play a supportive role in the studying process, a modern online education portal can fully replace traditional learning methods.